Basics & Bases

 200

-In early-life language acquisition, this information is explicitly learned.
+In early-life language acquisition, this information can be learned explicitly (most others are implicit).

 What is semantics (meaning)?